-Consulting company Association of Caribbean Energy Specialists (ACES), of which Trevor Boopsingh is Chairman and Anthony Paul Managing Director, estimates that about 100,000 b/d of heavy oil could be lifted from Petrotrin's Trinmar acreage in the Gulf of Paria in the future, while around 50,000 b/d could be retrieved from land reservoirs.
+Consulting company Association of Caribbean

+Energy Specialists (ACES) estimates that about 100,000 b/d of heavy oil (largely excluded from the above figures) could be lifted from Petrotrin's Trinmar acreage in the Gulf of Paria in the future, while around 50,000 b/d could be retrieved from land reservoirs.

 "For 20 years we have not been doing what we ought to have done - encourage the production of heavy oil.
 They have been doing it in Venezuela for years.
-It is more expensive to retrieve it is true but the oil price is higher now," remarks Mr Boopsingh.
+It is more expensive to retrieve it is true but the oil price is higher now," as Trevor Boopsingh, who was Chairman of the company until his death, told us.
+Heavy oil is defined by the MEEA as having an API gravity of 18° or below.